SacRT light rail: Green Line to Sacramento International Airport

 The Green Line extension to Sacramento International Airport will extend service 12 mi to the airport via the Natomas neighborhood.
 The line would extend northwest from the existing Green Line terminus at the 7th & Richards / Township 9 station.
 The plan to extend light rail to the airport has been in the works since early 1990s and is the project most requested by residents of the Sacramento region.
 The agency has completed preparing the draft environmental impact report for the project.

 The project, estimated at nearly $1 billion, would be the costliest in RT's history and securing funding has been a challenge.
 Transportation officials most recently proposed funding the project with a half-cent sales tax increase in Sacramento County, but the measure was narrowly defeated in November 2016.

 Downtown Riverfront Streetcar

 While originally under the jurisdiction of a separate agency, RT is also planning the Downtown Riverfront Streetcar project to expand service to West Sacramento.
 The new streetcar route would run on a short 1.5 mi segment to West Sacramento across the Tower Bridge.
 The project, while branded as a streetcar service, would share a portion of the light rail tracks to connect to Sacramento Valley Station and is planned to use the same Siemens S700 vehicles as the light rail service.
+As of February 2026, the public comment time period has been expanded to the 12th.
+The initial project timeline estimates construction beginning in the Fall of 2026, with an estimated completion in 2029.